Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 Who is Amaranthus in Outlander?

-In Season 8, Amaranthus is connected to the Ben Grey storyline.
-She also becomes a significant presence in William’s emotional world.
+In Season 8, Amaranthus is connected to the Ben Grey storyline and becomes a significant presence in William’s emotional world.
+She matters because she tests William’s trust, desire, and judgment.

 Why is William attracted to Amaranthus?